S-Makeev/reading-notes/Code201/class-05.md

 **-Describe two ways you could add spacing around the characters displayed in an h1 element.**
 We could use text-aligh property or margin.

+# Things I want to know more about

+I'd like to know if there's a list of most commonly used patters of styling for each most commonly used element.